ricardoquesada/ricardoquesada.github.io/content/posts/integrating-liquidfun-with-cocos2d-x-part-ii.md

 What I described is just a simple algorithm to render water.
 But more advanced (and better looking) algorithms could be implemented using the same principle:

 - Render blurred (or any other effect) particles into an off-screen buffer
-- Render the off-screen buffer with an special shader
+- Render the off-screen buffer with a special shader

 As an example, the official ["LiquidFun - EyeCandy"](https://github.com/google/liquidfun/tree/master/liquidfun/Box2D/EyeCandy) sample  from Google uses a much more complex shader that involves lighting, refraction, and distortion in the background.